Mediterranean tropical-like cyclone: Medicane Avgi

+Medicane Samuel (Jolina)

+Storm Samuel, known as Jolina by FUB, was named on 15 March 2026 by the National Meteorological Service of Andorra, and was expected to bring strong winds and rough seas across the Iberian Peninsula and the Balearic Islands, causing power outages across states such as Catalonia and Basque Country.
+Areas north of Barcelona and Girona province reported wind gusts in excess of 100 mph (160 km/h), these impacts caused four people to be injured across Iberia.
+After impacting the Iberian Peninsula, Samuel entered the Mediterranean Sea where it later received the name Jolina from FUB.

+The frontal low transitioned into a rare Mediterranean tropical-like cyclone before making landfall in Libya early on 18 March.
+The eye-like structure alongside its warm core signature had led some European meteorological agencies to classify Storm Samuel as a medicane, an ASCAT pass recorded 1-minute sustained winds of 50 mph (75 km/h) a day before landfall.
+The storm dissipated over Egypt early on 19 March.

 Other tropical-like cyclones

 Medicane Hannelore on 21 January 2023.

-Numerous other Mediterranean tropical-like cyclones have occurred, but few have been as well-documented as the cyclones in 1969, 1982, 1983, 1995, 1996, 2006, 2011, 2014, 2017, 2018, 2020, 2021, and 2023.
-These less-known system and their dates are given below.
+Numerous other Mediterranean tropical-like cyclones have occurred, but few have been as well-documented as the cyclones in 1969, 1982, 1983, 1995, 1996, 2006, 2011, 2014, 2017, 2018, 2020, 2021, 2023, and 2026.
+These less-known systems, and the dates on which they occurred, are noted below.

 A study in 2000 revealed five notable and well-developed medicanes.
 A follow-up study in 2013 revealed several additional storms with their formation days and also additional information on medicanes.
 A third study, conducted in 2007, revealed additional storms with their formation days.
 A fourth study from 2013 presented several other cyclones and their days of development.
 A survey made by EUMETSAT resulted in many more cyclones.